karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 discrepancies can arise from the different inputs.
 (2) We only report to 2 significant figures since some the inputs of the data did not have more than 2 significant figures.
-Also, the uncertainty
+(3) The uncertainty
-that we give is much bigger than this discrepancy.
+that we give is much bigger than the discrepancy between 463 and 476 km/s.

 > Similarly the $d_{proj}$ I found is 0.744 instead of .74 (based on the
 > RA, DEC given)

 We also used the full PDFs for computing $d_{proj}$ which is a more precise calculation.
+Other explanations from the previous answer also follows.

 > It would be much better to define the output parameters using a
 > diagram of the different merger scenarios.

+We have added Figure 5.

 > Would there be a correlation between beta and TSP?